WorkSpaceMan/jxp/README.md

 ```

 To suppress a callback, pass `_silence=true` as a parameter.
 This helps avoid infinite loops, for instance when your PUT updates the same model.

+### Outputting CSV

+CSV can be outputted by using the /csv/:modelname endpoint.
+The usual limits, filtering etc will work, but will not be presented in the output as we dump raw data.

 # Changelog